 Originally from Champaign, Illinois, Erica Johnston was always fascinated by the art of the imagination.
 While pursuing her studies as a young dancer, she began selling decorated pointe shoes under the business name Pointe Creations in 2004.
 After hitting a growth spurt in her early teens, she was unable to find leotards that fit her long torso properly, and her leotard making endeavor began.
 She trained in the arts of design and costume construction under Deanna Doty, director of the Champaign Urbana Ballet, Kathleen Egan of Butler University, and Karl Kaufman, formerly of the Royal Winnipeg Ballet and Lexington Ballet.
 Following a chance encounter, Erica was offered a position in the wardrobe department of the Ailey School.
-Now, four years later, she works regularly for the Ailey School, Peridance Contemporary Dance Company, the Department of Dance at Marymount Manhattan College, the Hudson Valley Youth Ballet, and numerous other companies across the country, creating independently commissioned works for ballet, contemporary choreography, and musical theater.
-Recently, she has designed for choreographers such as Claudia Schreier, Winnie Berger, and Virginie Mecene.
+Now, five years later, she works regularly for all divisions of the Ailey School, Peridance Contemporary Dance Company, the Department of Dance at Marymount Manhattan College, Hudson Ballet Theater, and numerous other companies across the country, creating independently commissioned works for ballet, contemporary choreography, and musical theater.
+She has designed for choreographers Igal Perry, Claudia Schreier, and Virginie Mecene, among others.